Ensemble Parameter Estimation for the Lumped Parameter Linear Superposition (LPLSP) Framework: A Rapid Approach to Reduced-Order Modeling for Transient Thermal Systems: Overview of CFD simulation setup

 \section{Overview of CFD simulation setup}

-The simulation setup described in \cite{LPLSP1, LPLSP2,neel_ecce} is used to generate the simulation data, training data, as well as to calculate computational times.
-Therefore, only a brief summary is provided here.
-The case studies include two-body conduction, three-body convection, and an inverter module with six MOSFETs mounted on a PCBA (Fig. \ref{fig:overview}).
-These configurations are representative of a broad class of thermal management problems.
-All simulations are performed in Ansys\textsuperscript{\textregistered} Icepak\textsuperscript{\texttrademark} under natural convection mode.
-Detailed mechanical and electrical CAD models, along with accurate material properties, are used for the PCBA, MOSFETs, and heat sink.
-The solver computes the incompressible Navier–Stokes and energy equations with a zero-order turbulence model, using first and second order upwind spatial schemes and a fully implicit temporal scheme.
-The Boussinesq approximation is applied for buoyancy-driven flow.
-Initial conditions are set to $20^{\circ} C, 1 atm$, with standard earth gravity.
-Mesh resolution is selected to ensure grid-independent results and grid stretching and clustering are employed in critical regions.
+The simulation setup described here is used to generate the full CFD data, training data for model development, and to calculate computational times.
+The case studies considered in this work include (i) a two-body conduction system, (ii) a three-body natural convection system, and (iii) an inverter module comprising six MOSFETs mounted on a printed circuit board assembly (PCBA) attached to a finned heatsink under natural convection and forced convection environment at constant flow velocity (Fig.~\ref{fig:overview}).
+These configurations represent a broad class of thermal management problems encountered in automotive and industrial electronics, ranging from simple conduction-dominated assemblies to complex multi-source systems with coupled conduction and convection. \\ All simulations were performed using Ansys\textsuperscript{\textregistered} Icepak\textsuperscript{\texttrademark}.
+The solver computes the incompressible Navier–Stokes and energy equations with buoyancy modeled via the Boussinesq approximation for natural convection, while applying ideal gas equation of state for forced convection.
+A zero-order turbulence model was employed, with first- and second-order upwind schemes for spatial discretization and a fully implicit scheme for temporal integration.
+Initial conditions were set to $20^{\circ}\mathrm{C}$ and $1~\mathrm{atm}$, with standard earth gravity.
+Open boundary conditions were applied for natural convection and inlet velocity of $U=10 m/s$ is applied for forced convection.
+Material properties for silicon, copper, FR4, and aluminum were assigned based on manufacturer data to ensure accurate thermal conduction paths.
+The material properties used in these simulations are identical to those reported in our previous work \cite{LPLSP2}.
+Mesh resolution was selected through a grid-independence study, with total cell counts ranging from $3\times10^5$ to $3\times10^6$ depending on geometry complexity.
+Grid stretching and clustering were applied near heat sources and critical flow regions, while non-conformal meshing allowed separate refinement of PCBA and heatsink assemblies.
+Cut-cell meshing was used to preserve geometric fidelity.
+These settings ensured convergence of flow and energy equations under the solver’s default criteria.